mesowatch

 Peritoneal Mesothelioma

-Peritoneal mesothelioma affects the lining of the abdomen and accounts for about 20% of cases.
-The prognosis for this type is generally better than pleural mesothelioma, especially with aggressive treatment.
+Peritoneal mesothelioma affects the lining of the abdomen and makes up about 20 percent of cases.
+It has a generally improved prognosis than pleural mesothelioma, especially in aggressive treatment.

 Cytoreductive surgery combined with HIPEC has significantly improved survival rates, with some patients living beyond 5 years.
 The median survival for peritoneal mesothelioma can range from 2 to 6 years, depending on the extent of the disease and the success of the treatment.